activist-security/guide/security-guide_en.md

 For mainly personal use, the following two distributions are less geared towards security, but are relatively easy to install, use and update:

-- *[Linux Mint](http://www.linuxmint.com/)* offers one of the most painless ways to get an open system with many probably familiar software like Firefox, VLC player, LibreOffice etc.
-They offer different *Editions* of which  *XFCE* is a simple, fast desktop that still runs well on old computers and *Cinnamon* is a bit more fancy.
 - *[Ubuntu Linux](http://www.ubuntu.com/desktop)* is the base for Linux Mint and a company effort to build a user friendly version of Linux.
 It is itself based on one of the oldest community distributions, *[Debian](http://www.debian.org)*.
 While the company behind it decides its direction, it still has a very strong community around it.
+- *[Linux Mint](http://www.linuxmint.com/)* offers one of the most painless ways to get an open system with many probably familiar software like Firefox, VLC player, LibreOffice etc.
+However, their security policies have attracted some controversies ([source](https://lwn.net/Articles/676664/)) and in the update manager you should select *Optimize stability and security* and regularly select *all* updates (also level 4) in the update manager to be safe.
+They offer different *Editions* of which  *XFCE* is a simple, fast desktop that still runs well on old computers and *Cinnamon* is a bit more fancy.

 - *Installation:* Make sure to save all your important data on some  ***external*** medium (hard drive or stick) and get support from a computer geek if you can.
 It is usually possible to install Linux next to Windows (*dual boot*), but **expect the installation to overwrite everything**.